Bahujan Shakti Party

-Bahujan Shakti Party is a political party in Nepal led by Vishwendra Paswan.
+The Bahujan Shakti Party is a political party in Nepal led by Vishwendra Paswan.

 History

 In the 2008 Constituent Assembly election, the party won 1 seat through the Proportional Representation vote.

 The party was continuent of the NC-UML alliance.
 As of 2013, its independent in Constituent Assembly.

 Bahujan Shakti Party won 1 seat in 2013 Nepalese Constituent Assembly election.

 Ideology

 The Bahujan Shakti Party rejected in September the proposed 2015 Constitution stating that it did not provide rights to 85% of communities (that are marginalised by 15% Highest caste Hindus) in Nepal (Bahujan Samaj of Nepal).
 For ensuring rights to 85% Bahujan Samaj of Nepal in new Constitution of Nepal, Biswendra Paswan sat on Hunger strike.
 The demands in agendas of his agitation are: